lukysummer/CycleGAN-in-Pytorch/readme.md

 This is my own implementation of CycleGAN using PyTorch, introduced in [this paper](https://arxiv.org/pdf/1703.10593.pdf).
 The main task was to carry out image-to-image translation from Horse to Zebra.

+## Repository

+This repository contains:
+* **CycleGAN.py** : Complete code for ALL steps of CycleGAN Implementation
+* **CylceGAN.ipynb** : Jupyter notebook explaining step-by-step procedures for implementing CycleGAN (based off [this source] (https://github.com/udacity/deep-learning-v2-pytorch/tree/master/cycle-gan), but added/modified to resemble the model presented in the original paper)
+* **visualize_test_images.py** : Code for genearating & visualizing new images using the test set, using the saved pre-trained parameters '~.pt' files

 ## Results

 Some examples of the result: